quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.

+Receiving a min_ack_delay transport parameter indicates that the peer might send ACK_FREQUENCY frames in the future.
+Until an ACK_FREQUENCY frame is received, receiving this transport parameter does not cause the endpoint to change its acknowledgement behavior.

 Endpoints MUST NOT remember the value of the min_ack_delay transport parameter they received.
 Consequently, ACK_FREQUENCY frames cannot be sent in 0-RTT packets, as per Section 7.4.1 of {{QUIC-TRANSPORT}}.
-Until an ACK_FREQUENCY frame is received, receiving this transport parameter does not cause the endpoint to change its acknowledgement behavior.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.